ahmvddddd/commoniety/README.md

 # Community Wallet

-A modern **mobile wallet and social funding platform** that empowers individuals, alumni groups, and communities to **collect, manage, and transparently track funds** for shared goals — all in one secure, connected space.
+A rules-based group wallet system that allows communities, alumni groups, and associations to collect funds, track contributions, and approve withdrawals transparently.

 ---